|

 campaign.
 In 2006, soul legend Candi Staton recorded and released

-Dan's song "When Will I?" - initially released on Dan's "I Hope" disc.
+my song "When Will I?" - initially released on my "I Hope" disc.

 produced by R.S.
 Field (Billy Joe Shaver, Sonny Landreth, Webb